Churches

 Lutterworth United Reformed Church

-Between 1774 and 1780, four children of Robert & Mary Howcutt of Bitteswell were baptised at the Independent church at Lutterworth.
+Between 1774 and 1780, four children of Robert Howcutt & his wife Mary Cowdell of Bitteswell were baptised at the Independent church at Lutterworth.
 The present building was erected in 1777 on the same site as the previous chapel.
 The congregation that worships there is now part of the United Reformed Church.
-Click here for information about the history of this church.

 Return to top